(Or: A Few Thoughts on Expertise, Curricula Selection, and When to Ignore The Well-Trained Mind)

 But that doesn’t mean that one particular child is going to study all of these areas.
 Your family’s home school schedule will be affected by your own interests and priorities.
 For example, Susan does an enormous amount of reading and writing at her house, because she’s a professional writer.
 Art only happens every three weeks (or so), although music practice takes place every day (since she is also an amateur musician).
 If she were a professional artist, she would do art every day, and music, perhaps, every three weeks or so.

 We said in the book (but apparently not emphatically enough!) that very few parents will follow the schedule in the book.
-Frankly, we put the schedules in under protest, at the publisher’s insistence.
-They are only useful as a springboard for your own schedule — one that fits your family and your child’s learning style.
+Recommended schedules are useful primarily as a springboard for your own schedule — one that fits your family and your child’s learning style.

-We received recently an e-mail in which someone had totalled the times recommended in the book for study in each grade.
+We received recently an e-mail in which someone had totalled the times recommended in the first edition of the book for study in each grade.
 The list looked something like this:

 |Kindergarten||1 hour 20 minutes|